 Les Halles de Lyon Paul Bocuse (Intermediate A), 102 Cours Lafayette, thisislyon.fr

 This famous indoor food market is one of the reasons Lyon has such a great gastronomic reputation.
-The celebrity chef Paul Bocuse added his name to the title to add even more weight.
+The celebrity chef Paul Bocuse added his name to the title to give it even more weight.

 Around fifty vendors ply their wares here, including excellent fishmongers, butchers, cheesemongers, confectioners and bakers.
-Click on the pics for a better view, if you’re on a PC.
+Click on the pics for a better view.